makhta43/Speech-Emotion-Recognition/README.md

 RAVDESS - https://smartlaboratory.org/ravdess/ \
 SAVEE - http://kahlan.eps.surrey.ac.uk/savee/ \
 TESS - https://tspace.library.utoronto.ca/handle/1807/24487 \
-If you would like to run the SpeechSignalEmotion.ipynb, you will need to gain access to these datasets and put them into the /Datasets directory.
+If you would like to run the SpeechSignalEmotion.ipynb, you will need to gain access to these datasets and put them into the /Datasets directory using the format currently visible.